Remarks at the University of Missouri

 1 Hal R. Varian, “A New Economy With No New Economics,” The New York Times (on the Web), January 17, 2002.

-at the University of Missouri has a library of over 10,000 contracts immediately accessible online for research use.
+at the University of Missouri currently has a library of over 690,000 contracts accessible online for research use.

 Musser Professor Emeritus of Economics at the University of Chicago

 Law School.
-He has been affiliated with the University of Chicago
+He was affiliated with the University of Chicago

 since 1964.
 Earlier he served on the faculty of the Dundee School of